therealghostdev/Taskify-server/README.md

 5. If no errors found after running `npm run lint`, run `npm run build` to update dist directory.

-6. When done, make a pull request to staging branch.
+6. When done, make a pull request to `staging branch`.